1 Introduction

 • Who: Currently more than 60 statisticians from more than 30 organizations

-• What: Engineer packages and spread best practices
+• What: Engineer packages and promote best practices

 What you will learn here